Dentures Greensboro

 Senior patient talking with dental team member during consultation

-When you come in for your consultation, we will determine if dentures are a good fit for your circumstances.
-They can be a great option for almost anyone who is struggling with the consequences of extensive tooth loss!
-If your mouth is not quite healthy enough to support a prosthetic, we may be able to design a treatment plan so that you can qualify for dentures in the future.
+The best way to find out if you’re a good candidate for dentures is by scheduling a consultation with one of our dedicated dentists in Greensboro.
+During this visit, they will review your dental history, complete an oral exam, and learn about your day-to-day routine.
+Then, they can determine if dentures are a good fit for your circumstances.
+Fortunately, they are usually a great option for almost anyone who is struggling with the consequences of extensive tooth loss.
+Plus, if your mouth is not quite healthy enough to support a prosthetic, we may be able to design a treatment plan so that you can qualify for dentures in the future.

 Types of Dentures